-- Celebrate the city's history and diversity, and build on the strength of being a city of many cultures and languages; and - Develop the city into an arts powerhouse with a national reputation for creativity and the arts.
+- Celebrate the city's history and diversity, and build on the strength of being a city of many cultures and languages; and - Be a creative city that nurtures and celebrates the arts - Develop a national reputation as an exciting city with plenty to do at night and at weekends

 Te Manawa received a Statement of Expectation stating Council's objectives relating to Te Manawa.
-The Board has worked through the Statement of Expectation and has responded to this throughout this Statement of Intent.
+The Board has worked through the Statement of Expectation and has responded to these throughout this Statement of Intent.